amitbraun/draw-n-go/documentation.md

 - One player is designated as Painter (Brush).
   - This can be done at random, or by choosing a specific player.
 The mechanism is set by the session admin.
 - All other active participants are Runners.
-- Roles are recorded in the Players table with unique colors assigned to each participant.
+- Roles are stored on the session/game entities (roles JSON).
+Player colors are assigned client‑side for display only.

-**Painter (Brush) view:**
+**Painter view:**

 - Sees the template overlay in the fixed position and scale.
 - Sees the full trails of all Runners, built from their polled location points (rendered as colored polylines).
 - A marker indicating each Runner's latest point.
 - The time passed since the game started.

-**Runner view:**
+**Brush view:**

-- See only the time passed since the game started.
+- Sends location updates in the background.
+The UI shows only the elapsed time.

 ### Rendering the Template and Tracking Movement

 - All maps are fixed north-up; rotation and tilt are disabled.
 - At game start, GPS tracking begins for all participants.
-  - Runners send location updates to the server at a regular polling interval and/or after a minimum movement distance.
+  - Runners send location updates to the server at a regular interval and after movement.
-  - The server stores each point in LocationPoints and aggregates them per Runner to form a trail.
+  - The server stores only the latest location per user and a cumulative totalDistance in the Distances table.
-  - The Painter (Brush) polls the server to retrieve the latest cumulative trail data for each Runner and renders it as colored polylines.
+  - The Painter polls getLocations and reconstructs each Runner's trail locally from successive latest points, drawing colored polylines client-side.

 ### Game end

-- When the Painter decides, they press "End Game".
+- When the Painter or the Admin decides, they press "End Game".
 - Each player will see the score breakdown of the game on their screen, and then will be moved back to the session waiting room screen.

 ### Session end